 Remove The Transmission Fluid And Measure It With A Hydrometer

 One way to tell if the transmission needs to be serviced is to check the transmission fluid level.
 You can do this by removing the cap from the reservoir and pouring a few drops of fluid into a glass or hydrometer test tube.
-You should measure the level with a hydrometer, a device used to measure the density of liquids at different temperatures and pressures.

 Listen For The ‘Jerk’ Sound Of Fluid Moving Through The System